AdobeDocs/analytics-2.0-apis/bdia.md

 ### Malformed File

-When a file fails because something is wrong with the file.
-This is likely due to a change or a bug in the process that generates the files.
+Occasionally a file upload fails because something is wrong with the file.
+This is usually due to a change or a bug in the process that generates the files.
 On initial implementation, or following a reconfiguration of your generated files, we encourage users to validate their files using the validate API endpoint before submitting them to BDIA.
 This ensures that nothing is wrong with the file format.
 This validation is identical to the validation that occurs when a file is being processed.
 It is a helpful tool while testing and developing your file generation process.

 Once an automated process is established to generate and submit files to BDIA, most customers should not experience errors due to malformed files.